rsmets/personal-site/src/content/blog/ai-developer-tooling.md

 ## The Rise of Open-Source Agentic AI Frameworks

-The past two months have seen open-source agentic AI frameworks take off, democratizing access to advanced AI capabilities.
+The past two months have seen open-source agentic AI frameworks take off, democratizing access to advanced platform level AI capabilities.
 I talked about my favorite, Eliza, in a previous blog post, [Agentic AI Tooling](https://www.raysmets.me/blog/agentic-ai-tooling).
-This surge is expected to fuel a frenzy in the private startup sector, driving innovation and competition.
+It's frameworks and developer experience strides like Eliza that really feels like a Linux moment for the Agentic AI powered application developers.

 ## Conclusion

-From Windsurf's intelligent fully contextual code editing to Lovable.dev's full-stack agentic development convenience, AI tooling is evolving rapidly.
-With the rise of agent AI open-source frameworks, the future for developers is limitless, heralding a new era of innovation.
+From Windsurf's intelligent fully contextual code editing to Lovable.dev's full-stack agentic development convenience, these tools enable applications to be authored with the need for a seasoned developer at the helm.

 Soon, I plan to relaunch [Found Audio](https://www.raysmets.me/work/found-audio) with the core app source code created with Lovable.dev and higher level feature augmented and authored in Windsurf.
-Definitely, will be documenting that process! _I'll leave you to compare final outputs implementations - for sure the UI will have a leg up, but also my postgres service provider is sunset end of 2024 so Supabase is looking more and more enticing._
+Definitely, will be documenting that process! _I'll leave you to compare final outputs implementations - for sure the UI will have a leg up, but also my postgres service provider is sunset end of January 2025 so Supabase is looking more and more enticing..._

+_Updated 2025-01-08: the new site is coming along swimmingly.
+I don't have time for a detailed blog post right now, but here are the two links I mentioned so you can compare the sites yourself: [Found Audio](https://www.foundaudio.club) and [Found Audio v2 Preview](https://found-audio-groove.vercel.app/).
+The later has about 5x the functionality and took me 80% less effort to build - so far._